 This article is for people who want to use Selenium and need to learn XPath.
-It is organized in several techniques sections where each has a sample scenario and a sample XPath.
+It is organized in several sections where each has a sample scenario and a sample XPath.

-Step 2: Select “Inspect Element with Firebug:
+Step 2: Select “Inspect Element as shown above:

-Step 3: Now tab over to FirePath.
+Step 3: Now tab over to Console.

-FirePath is a tool that allows us to test our XPath and make sure that we get them right before using it in Selenium.
-As shown on the image, the XPath has one match and the targeted element is highlighted in the HTML code it’s also marked as dashed-lines in the browser on the right hand side of the image.
-The “Eval” button on the top right corner of the page is to test your XPath.
-So place your expression in the XPath box and press Eval, if you get a match you are set, if you don’t you need to revise your XPath expression.
+Chrome Console can be used to test an XPath before using it in Selenium.
+As shown on the image, the XPath has one match and the targeted element is highlighted if you hover on the returned result(s).
+Simply type $x("") in the console right after '>' and include your XPath within the double quotes and hit enter, if you get a match you are set, if you do not, you need to revise your XPath expression.
 However, if you get more than one match then you have to make your selection stricter or specify which element you specifically want from the list.
-For example, if //input matches 5 nodes then (//input) will give you the first one and (//input) the second and so forth.
+For example, if //input matches 5 nodes then (//input) will give you the first one and (//input) the second and so on.